-- Students should be in their exam wholes fifteen minutes prior to their exams.
+Students should be in their exam wholes fifteen minutes prior to their exams.
 Late students shall not be allowed to enter the exam.
-In case an urgent event results in the disclosure of the exam after students have left the exam hall, even if before half the exam period.
-The head of the Exams' Committee may seek the Higher examiners committee's approval to allow a late student to sit for a conflict exam, based on the student's request, under the following conditions: - The same course's conflict exam is not due. - The excuse should be car accident, medical emergency, or if the student arrived before half the exam period has passed and was not allowed to enter the exam hall. - Such excuses should not be repeated in the previous two semesters. - The students should not have disciplinary sanctions. - Ensure that, before entering the exam hall, mobile phones, electronic / communication devices (whether on or turned off) or any papers related to any course are not in the student's possession and that they are handed over to the security officer.
+The head of the Exams' Committee may seek the Higher examiners committee's approval to allow a late student to sit for a conflict exam, based on the student's request, under the following conditions:

+- The same course's conflict exam is not due. - The excuse should be car accident, medical emergency, or if the student arrived before half the exam period has passed and was not allowed to enter the exam hall. - Such excuses should not be repeated in the previous two semesters. - The students should not have disciplinary sanctions. - Ensure that, before entering the exam hall, mobile phones, electronic / communication devices (whether on or turned off) or any papers related to any course are not in the student's possession and that they are handed over to the security officer.
 Possession of such items will be considered a violation of the exam system subjecting the student to the penalty of a cheating violation.

-- Course instructors shall answer students' questions in the first fifteen minutes of the exam.
+The student is advised not to bring his personal belongings, as KILAW administration is not responsible for their loss or damage. - Course instructors shall answer students' questions in the first fifteen minutes of the exam.
 Therefore, students should carefully read the exam questions before they start answering them. - All answers should be in blue ink.
-Answers in pencil will be disregarded. - Writing outside the exam booklet is not allowed.
+Answers in pencil will be disregarded or any other color. - Writing outside the exam booklet is not allowed.
 For example, students should not write on the separate exam paper, on their hands, or bodies.
 In case of writing a draft, students can refer to the last page of their exams, and they should note that it is a draft. - Talking with other students during the exam is strictly forbidden.
-If this is to happen, the proctor may change the student's seat and write a report of violating the exam regulations.
-If repeated, a report of cheating shall be written. - Students shall show the student ID in the exam hall. - Students are prohibited from writing their names other than in the designated place and cannot leave any signs that could reveal their identity (for the final exams). - Every student present in the exam room will be considered to have taken the exam even if they left the room afterwards, and students are not allowed to exit the room before half of the exam time has passed. - Students caught while cheating or attempting to cheat or helping others to cheat, will be considered as having failed all the registered courses in the academic semester, and regulations' provisions will be applicable in this regard.
+If this is to happen, the proctor may change

+- the student's seat and write a report of violating the exam regulations.
+If repeated, a report of cheating shall be written. - Students are obligated to show their university ID in the examination hall and are prohibited from entering if they do not bring it. - Students are prohibited from writing their names other than in the designated place and cannot leave any signs that could reveal their identity (for the final exams). - Every student present in the exam room will be considered to have taken the exam even if they left the room afterwards, and students are not allowed to exit the room before half of the exam time has passed. - Students caught while cheating or attempting to cheat or helping others to cheat, will be considered as having failed all the registered courses in the academic semester, and regulations' provisions will be applicable in this regard.